Sultanax/Data_Structures_Java/hw1/README.md

 This is the first homework of the course.
-GCD.java is the source code for
+I developed a program to find the greatest common factor for any two integer parameters.

 Topics learned:
 - Recursion